All-terrain vehicle: Street legality and registration

 Almost, if not any manufacturer ATV registered at the KBA (Kraftfahrtbundesamt) can be registered for road use in Germany.
 Vehicle-taxes, insurance and a number plate as well as a MOT (TÜV) are required.

-ATVs, or more commonly "quads" in Germany, can be accredited in two different ways in Germany.
+Quads can be accredited in two different ways in Germany.
 Usually they are taxed and insured as a regular automobile, which results in the tax being calculated by emissions and displacement in 100ccm steps.
 ATVs registered as an automobile have to be restricted to a power output of 20 hp/15 kW and are allowed to be driven with a passenger, provided a passenger seat is registered in the vehicle papers.

-The quad needs at least one rear mirror on the left side, minimum 10x5cm.
+The quad must have at least one rear mirror on the left side, minimum 10x5cm.
 Right side mirror is optional.

-The vehicle needs a high-/low-beam headlight, brake light, indicators, a number plate mount on front and back, a signal horn and is limited.
+The vehicle must have a high-/low-beam headlight, brake light, indicators, a number plate mount on front and back, and a horn.

 ATVs under 400 kg do not need a reverse gear.
 Over 400 kg empty weight, a reverse gear and reverse light are required.

 The maximum engine noise restrictions depend on date of first registration and engine displacement.

-On the other hand, ATVs can be registered "as agricultural and silvicultural" (LoF/Land oder Forstwirtschaftlich) giving the owner some benefits: The quad can be driven with power outputs more than 20 hp and tax is much cheaper, being calculated by empty weight.
-Compared to other agricultural vehicles and ATVs, the insurance cost is much lower.
+On the other hand, ATVs can be registered "as agricultural and silvicultural" (LoF/Land- oder Forstwirtschaftlich) giving the owner some benefits: The quad can be driven with power outputs more than 20 hp and tax is much cheaper, being calculated by empty weight.
+The insurance cost is much lower than for other agricultural vehicles and ATVs,.

 However, there are some restrictions and requirements for registering ATVS as an agricultural vehicle: